Acetylene: Partial combustion of hydrocarbons

+Dehydrogenation of alkanes

+The heaviest alkanes in petroleum and natural gas are cracked into lighter molecules which are dehydrogenated at high temperature:

+This last reaction is implemented in the process of anaerobic decomposition of methane by microwave plasma.

+Carbochemical method

+The first acetylene produced was by Edmund Davy in 1836, via potassium carbide.

+Acetylene was historically produced by hydrolysis (reaction with water) of calcium carbide:

+This reaction was discovered by Friedrich Wöhler in 1862, but a suitable commercial scale production method which allowed acetylene to be put into wider scale use was not found until 1892 by the Canadian inventor Thomas Willson while searching for a viable commercial production method for aluminum.

+As late as the early 21st century, China, Japan, and Eastern Europe produced acetylene primarily by this method.

+The use of this technology has since declined worldwide with the notable exception of China, with its emphasis on coal-based chemical industry, as of 2013.
+Otherwise oil has increasingly supplanted coal as the chief source of reduced carbon.

-Calcium carbide production requires extremely high temperatures, ~2000 °C, necessitating the use of an electric arc furnace.
+Calcium carbide production requires high temperatures, ~2000 °C, necessitating the use of an electric arc furnace.
 In the US, this process was an important part of the late-19th century revolution in chemistry enabled by the massive hydroelectric power project at Niagara Falls.

 Bonding

 In terms of valence bond theory, in each carbon atom the 2s orbital hybridizes with one 2p orbital thus forming an sp hybrid.
 The other two 2p orbitals remain unhybridized.
 The two ends of the two sp hybrid orbital overlap to form a strong σ valence bond between the carbons, while on each of the other two ends hydrogen atoms attach also by σ bonds.
 The two unchanged 2p orbitals form a pair of weaker π bonds.

 Since acetylene is a linear symmetrical molecule, it possesses the D∞h point group.

 Physical properties

 Changes of state

 At atmospheric pressure, acetylene cannot exist as a liquid and does not have a melting point.
 The triple point on the phase diagram corresponds to the melting point (−80.8 °C) at the minimal pressure at which liquid acetylene can exist (1.27 atm).
 At temperatures below the triple point, solid acetylene can change directly to the vapour (gas) by sublimation.
 The sublimation point at atmospheric pressure is −84.0 °C.